Locals' say wanted on renewed plans for marine research facility

 The council said in a statement today that reclassifying the land would allow a marine research and education facility to be located there in the future.

-Reclassifying the land, rather than revoking its reserve status, also maintained the protections under the Reserves Act 1977 and would not impact the council's ownership of the site.
+Reclassifying the land, rather than revoking its reserve status, would also maintain protections under the Reserves Act 1977 and would not impact the council's ownership of the site.

 Council general manager of strategy and growth Christine Jones said: "It's important that the community has the chance to have their say on our proposal as we believe the facility would play a key role in contributing to growing a sustainable economy that improves productivity and delivers prosperity to local people and communities."